electricimp/APDS9007/README.md

 ### getPointsPerReading()

-The **getPointsPerReading()** function returns the number of readings taken and internally averaged to produce a light level result.
+The **getPointsPerReading()** method returns the number of readings taken and internally averaged to produce a light level result.
 By default points per reading is set to 10.

 ```squirrel
 server.log( lightsensor.getPointsPerReading() );